 Years later, while he was helping out Steve Lavin’s teams at St. Johns, I spent two seasons with Purdue attempting to gather material for another book.
 I stayed in Keady’s home in each one – two different homes, actually, because he downsized in the process.
 They were sitting empty and I paid rent, so it worked out well for both of us.
 I wound up helping him move, a rather bizarre moment for me, but something I was happy to do.

 Keady’s is a one-of-a-kind personality.
 I once wrote that he has a puppy dog’s personality behind a game face that could pop a balloon.
 I stick with that.
 As I wrote in Passion Play, his players said it best: “he can chew your ass and make you like it.”
 That really was one of the keys to his success.
 He could get on his players without turning them against him.
 That’s not easy, and something that can’t be taught.

 In retirement, Keady seems more beloved than Bob Knight, with whom he had so many classic battles.
 Yes, Knight won three national championships, became college basketball’s all-time winningest coach and was far more famous.
 Keady never reached a Final Four, but might have something better today: a close relationship with his former university and widespread respect among its fans.
 He’s welcome back at Purdue anytime, and was able to stay in the game as a “consultant” for Lavin for as long as Lavin held the job.
-Meanwhile, Knight’s broadcasting career petered out, his relationship with IU is fractured, and his connection with his former players isn’t as strong as Keady’s.
+Meanwhile, Knight’s broadcasting career petered out, his relationship with IU became fractured, and his connection with his former players probably isn’t as strong as what Keady has.